Watcher (angel): Damascus Document

 A reference to the "fall of the watchers from heaven" is found in Hebrew in the Damascus Document 2:18 echoing 1 Enoch 13:10.

 First Epistle to the Corinthians

-First Corinthians 11:10 ("For this cause ought the woman to have power on her head because of the angels"), according to the early Church Father Tertullian, refers to the Watchers.
+("For this reason a woman ought to have authority over her head, because of the angels."), according to the early Church Father Tertullian, refers to the Watchers.
 He taught that the lust of the Watchers was the reason for Saint Paul's directive to Christian women to wear a headcovering.
 Tertullian referenced the case of a woman who was touched on the neck by an angel "who found her to be a temptation".

 Philo of Byblos

-According to PrEv 1.10.1-2 of Philo of Byblos, Sanchuniathon mentioned "some living beings who had no perception, out of whom intelligent beings came into existence, and they were called Zophasemin (Heb. șōpē-šāmayim, that is, 'Watchers of Heaven').
+According to PrEv 1.10.1–2 of Philo of Byblos, Sanchuniathon mentioned "some living beings who had no perception, out of whom intelligent beings came into existence, and they were called Zophasemin (Heb. șōpē-šāmayim, that is, 'Watchers of Heaven').
 And they were formed like the shape of an egg."